 The SU is run by students for students, and will represent you during your time at Salford, so be sure to visit them and join in all the fun activities to make your time at the University a truly unforgettable experience.

 For details on how to contact the SU, please visit this page.
 You can also follow the SU on Instagram, Facebook and Twitter, or join their Salford Campus Connections Facebook group to find out what they have in store for you this September.

 Timetables and term dates

-We know that you’ll be keen to see your timetable for your first year, and although this won’t be available until early September, and is subject to change as we monitor government and Public Health England advice with regard to Covid-19, we can give you some general information about what to expect.
+We know that you’ll be keen to see your timetable for your first year, and although this won’t be available until early September, we can give you some general information about what to expect.

 We divide the academic year into three terms, known as trimesters, which are 14 weeks long including vacation periods.
 Click the link below to see an overview of the 2022/23 academic year, including a breakdown of each trimester.
 Please bear in mind that the majority of courses do not have teaching during trimester three.
 However, if you’re on an accelerated course, a course with a mid-year start, or a course aligned to a healthcare profession, you will be taught during this period.